The Pogues: Reunion: 2001–2014

 In March 2011, the Pogues played a six-city/ten-show sold out US tour titled "A Parting Glass with The Pogues" visiting Chicago, Detroit, Baltimore, Washington, D.C., Boston, and New York City (in that order), with only the last three cities getting more than one show.
 Stacy said "I think we are basically pretty certain this is the last tour of this type we'll be doing in the States.
 There might be the odd sort of one-off here and there.
 We're not saying this is absolutely, definitely the end".

 In August 2012, the Pogues embarked on a 30th Anniversary Summer 2012 8-city European Tour scheduled from 4 August 2012 at the Stockton Weekender Festival in Stockton-on-Tees, UK to 11 and 12 September 2012 at L'Olympia, Paris, two shows filmed and recorded for a live album and DVD released on 19 November 2012.

-In March 2013, the Pogues released 30:30: The Essential Collection, a 2-disc set featuring 30 songs along with eleven videos.
+In March 2013, the Pogues released 30:30: The Essential Collection, a two-disc set featuring 30 songs along with eleven videos.
 In October 2013, the Pogues released a box set titled Pogues 30 containing remastered versions of all of their studio albums plus a previously unreleased live album featuring Joe Strummer at the London Forum in December 1991.

 Guitarist Philip Chevron died on 8 October 2013 in Dublin, Ireland from oesophageal cancer, aged 56.

 In December 2013, the Pogues went on a four-date UK Christmas tour, followed by a few shows during spring and summer 2014.
 The Pogues' last performance on British soil occurred on 6 July 2014 at the British Summer Time festival in London's Hyde Park.
-The Pogues' last ever performance (to date) occurred on 9 August 2014 during the "Fête du bruit dans Landerneau" festival in Landerneau, Brittany, France.
+The Pogues' last ever performance with Shane MacGowan occurred on 9 August 2014 during the "Fête du bruit dans Landerneau" festival in Landerneau, Brittany, France.